THE FLOWER SHOW

 Plant Sale • Beekeepers • Advice • Wine

 The Garden Courtyard is more than just a shortcut between Linwood Avenue (Mexican Village) and Maple Avenue (Shade Park).
-The Jackson Family Wine Lounge holds pride of place in the center, surrounded by Youth Garden Exhibits, Wheelbarrow Garden, and informational booths and displays.
+The Rodney Strong Vineyards Lounge holds pride of place in the center, surrounded by Youth Garden Exhibits, Wheelbarrow Garden, and informational booths and displays.
 The Men’s Garden Club Plant Sale offers a variety of locally grown potted plants.
 Sonoma County Beekeepers Association display is a focus on sustainable beekeeping, education, and gardening for bees and pollinators.
 Master Gardeners will staff their display and be available to answer questions about local plants, pests, and more.
-Sonoma-Marin Saving Water Partnership will have small low-water demonstration garden.

 HALL OF FLOWERS HISTORY